-The 2013 Ford Mustang ranks 3 out of 10 Affordable Sports Cars.
-This ranking is based on our analysis of 21 published reviews and test drives of the Ford Mustang, and our analysis of reliability and safety data.
+The 2014 Ford Mustang ranks 3 out of 10 Affordable Sports Cars.
+This ranking is based on our analysis of published reviews and test drives of the Ford Mustang, as well as reliability and safety data.

 Other Cars to Consider